kubuntu-team/KubuQA/README.md

 ## Kubuntu ISO Testing Utility - Spin up VMs with ease

-**New to Kubuntu Testing & Development ?** No worries, we have you covered!!
+**New to Ubuntu Testing & Development ?** No worries, we have got you covered!!

 ### Overview

-This Bash script automates the process of setting up a test environment based off the latest daily build of Kubuntu.
+This Bash script automates the process of setting up a test environment based upon Ubuntu CD images.
 It downloads all required files if necessary and facilitates launching a test installation using VirtualBox.
 It leverages `kdialog` for graphical user interaction, making it accessible even for users who prefer not to work with the command line directly.